Pwnagotchi-Unofficial/Pwnagotchi.org/content/customization/index.md

 Click Reboot at the bottom of your WebUI or:

-SSH into your pwnagotchi and run the command `sudo reboot now`
+SSH into your pwnagotchi and run the command `sudo reboot now` or `sudo shutdown now -f -r` <Force reboots the system with the -f and -r flags using the shutdown command>

 ### 4\.
 Enjoy!